| Antoni Gaudí i

 Batllo,Casa Mila and the stylistic exaggerations of the Sagrada Familia made him more and

+more vulnerable to public abuse.
 In his later years Gaudí became a recluse, saddened by the deaths of his father and

 closest friends, like Guell.
 Because his most important client had died and the